General queries about Library Services

 - Why did you charge me for losing a book?

-- You are responsible for any books borrowed on your library account, so when books are reported as lost, you are liable to pay for the cost of a replacement.
-To calculate this cost, we charge you for the cover price of the book plus an administration fee to cover the staff time taken to order, process and prepare replacement items for the shelves.
+- You are responsible for any books borrowed on your library account, so when books are reported as lost, you are liable to pay for the cost of a replacement which is £70 per item.

 - Why do you charge for photocopying?